 Bukit Bongol (Bongol Hill) is such a photogenic but odd hill.
-It’s bald and covered by green grasses, like a mountain wearing green fleece.
-Its name Bongol is originated from the Malay word “Bonggol”, which means Hump, as this hill is characterized by multi-peak landscape.
-I have to say Bukit Bongol is one of the most beautiful and unique hills of Sabah.
+It’s bald, covered in green grasses, like a mountain wearing green fleece.
+Its name, Bongol, originates from the Malay word “Bonggol”, which means Hump, as this hill is characterised by a multi-peak landscape.
+I have to say, Bukit Bongol is one of Sabah’s most beautiful and unique hills.

-With a height of 527 Meters (1,730 feet), this midsize hill only needs two hours to conquer and no guide is required.
-When I was on its top, I wanted to sing The Sound of Music because it reminded me of that musical movie.
+With a height of 527 Meters (1,730 feet), this midsize hill only needs two hours to conquer, and no guide is required.
+When I was at its top, I wanted to sing The Sound of Music because it reminded me of that musical movie.
 Sorry, can’t help it.
 LOL

 The Climb (via Mandap Trail)

 There are 3 starting points to climb Bukit Bongol (More on this later).
-Last week I started my climb at 6:16am via Mandap-Dohubang Trail (Mandap Trail in short) in Kampung Mandap Doluoh of Kota Belud because it’s the shortest route (2.5 KM or 1.55 Mile one way) which takes about 90 minutes to go up.
-There are only 4 peaks (see picture below) to cover.
+Last week I started my climb at 6:16 am via Mandap-Dohubang Trail (Mandap Trail in short) in Kampung Mandap Doluoh of Kota Belud because it’s the shortest route (2.5 KM or 1.55 Miles one-way), which takes about 90 minutes to go up.
+There are only 4 peaks to cover (see picture below).

-The starting point is 88 Meter (290 feet) above sea level.
+The starting point is 88 metres (290 feet) above sea level.
 Since there is only ONE toilet around, better do your business before the climb.

-The trail starts with dense forest and steep slopes in foothill.
-In first hour, the slopes are 40 to 60 degree angle of inclination, luckily there are rope support in most challenging sections.
+The trail begins with dense forest and steep foothill slopes.
+In the first hour, the slopes are at a 40 to 60 degree angle of inclination, and there are rope supports in the most challenging sections.
 I followed the beaten track (or well-trodden path) created by hikers.

 Though it is morning and I walk under tree shade, I still sweat profusely.
-I cross a few dry streams and try to catch my breath if I come to flat surface.
-It is a lively forest echoed with call of various birds and noisy cicada.
+I cross a few dry streams and try to catch my breath if I come to a flat surface.
+It is a lively forest echoed with the calls of various birds and noisy cicadas.

-On the way up you will pass-by the signage of Guung, D’Lugas, Poturidong and Kodompulan Trail after 5, 28, 45 and 60 minutes respectively.
+On the way up, you will pass by the signage of Guung, D’Lugas, Poturidong, and Kodompulan Trail after 5, 28, 45, and 60 minutes, respectively.
 The most difficult climb is over after you come to an opening and enter the fern path around Kodompulan signage.
-Very soon you will reach a ridge and second peak (Minonggui Hill) is only 15 minutes away.
-The breeze in high ground cools off my body.
+Very soon, you will reach a ridge, and the second peak (Minonggui Hill) is only 15 minutes away.
+The breeze on the high ground cools my body.

-On the ridge is mostly gradual slope of 20 to 40 degree gradient.
+On the ridge is a mostly gradual slope of a 20 to 40 degree gradient.
 The grass almost reaches my waist.
-There are some trees grow sparsely on the hill.
-Their crowns appear to be denser at one side, as if they are all pointing at the same direction.
+There are some trees growing sparsely on the hill.
+Their crowns appear denser on one side, as if they were all pointing in the same direction.
 Not sure if this is caused by wind or sunlight.

-On the way I saw Brown Barbet (an endemic Borneo bird), 1-inch giant forest ants (species: Camponotus gigas), grumpy White-breasted Woodswallow, and a few black squirrels.
-The most common flower is the pink Melastoma flower (Local Name: Senduduk), its leaves and shoots can cure diarrhea and root can relieve toothache.
+On the way, I saw Brown Barbet (an endemic Borneo bird), 1-inch giant forest ants (species: Camponotus gigas), grumpy White-breasted Woodswallow, and a few black squirrels.
+The most common flower is the pink Melastoma flower (Local Name: Senduduk), its leaves and shoots can cure diarrhea, and the root can relieve a toothache.

 Overall, it’s a delightful trip.
-I turn back and return to starting point by 11:24am.
+I turn back and return to the starting point by 11:24 am.

 Comparison of 3 Starting Points